How to Become Nurse Educator

 • The National League for Nursing (NLN) awards CNE and CNEcl certificates to graduates who pass the exam.

-• Nurses must renew their certificates every five years based on the certificate's expiration date.
-To renew, nurses must have an unencumbered nursing license, two or more years of employment as a nurse educator, and participate in professional development opportunities.
+• Nurses must renew their certifications every five years.
+A nurse must have an unencumbered nursing license, two or more years of employment as a nurse educator, and participate in professional development opportunities for renewal.

 Working as a Nurse Educator

-Clinical nurse educators who work in a hospital setting assist the nursing staff in maintaining their competencies, and they advance nursing practices by educating staff.
-They serve as clinical tutors, examining the skills of new nurses.
+• Medical and Surgical Hospitals: Clinical nurse educators in hospital settings assist the nursing staff, serve as clinical tutors, and examine the skills of new nurses.
+They advance nursing practices by educating staff.
+Sometimes, these training programs help nurses earn continuing education to renew their licenses.
 They also work with quality departments and administration to identify learning gaps.
-Based on those gaps, they carry out education to improve care and enhance patient outcomes.
+Based on those gaps, they can suggest quality improvement measures, educate nurses to improve care, and enhance patient outcomes.

 Whether you’re looking to get your pre-licensure degree or taking the next step in your career, the education you need could be more affordable than you think.
 Find the right nursing program for you.